The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 - Ensure every important page is within 3 clicks of the homepage

-The Problem: Firms invest in content but neglect technical foundations—broken links, missing meta descriptions, improper redirects, no XML sitemap, missing schema markup.
+The Problem: Firms invest in content but neglect technical SEO issues: broken links, missing meta descriptions, improper redirects, no XML sitemap, missing schema markup.

 The Fix: Conduct regular technical audits covering: